922 KAR 1:430. Child protective services in-home case planning and service delivery.

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 194B.050(1) requires the Secretary for the Cabinet for Health and Family Services to promulgate administrative regulations necessary to operate programs and fulfill the responsibilities vested in the Cabinet for Health and Family Services.
-This administrative regulation establishes cabinet procedures for delivery of ongoing in-home case planning and service delivery for child protection cases of abuse, neglect, or dependency, in compliance with KRS 605.130.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.050(1) requires the Secretary for the Cabinet for Health and Family Services to promulgate administrative regulations necessary to operate programs and fulfill the responsibilities vested in the Cabinet for Health and Family Services, qualify for the receipt of federal funds, and cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
+KRS 605.150(1) authorizes the cabinet to promulgate administrative regulations to implement the provisions of KRS Chapter 605 - Administrative Matters.
+This administrative regulation establishes cabinet procedures for delivery of ongoing in-home case planning and service delivery for child protection cases of abuse, neglect, or dependency in compliance with KRS 605.130.

-(2) "Case planning" means a process where the cabinet works with the family and other involved parties to identify conditions within a family which may cause the threat of harm to a child and that need to be changed, and the services necessary to bring about familial changes in order to facilitate a child’s safety and well being in the home environment.
+(2) "Case planning" means a process during which the cabinet works with the family and other involved parties to identify conditions within a family, which may cause the threat of harm to a child and that need to be changed, and the services necessary to bring about familial changes in order to facilitate a child’s safety and well being in the home environment.

 Section 2.
 In-Home Case Planning.
-(1) If the cabinet has determined that a child shall remain in the home, the cabinet shall review the results of the investigation, or of the family in need of services assessment conducted pursuant to 922 KAR 1:330, Section 3(12)(a)1 and 2, to include:
+(1) If the cabinet has determined that a child shall remain in the home, the cabinet shall review the results of the investigation or assessment conducted pursuant to 922 KAR 1:330 to include:

 (a) Reviewing the case history;